BensThoughts/zero-rabbit/README.md

 Be careful with nack, the default *requeue* is true and will cause your app to go into a loop if there is only one instance of it consuming from the queue, even if you do have multiple apps this may cause a nasty looping effect.

-nack is primarily to be used with dead letter exchanges, as in (https://www.squaremobius.net/amqp.node/channel_api.html#channel_assertQueue).
-For basic use cases it is better to just ack bad messages or on errors and log the error somewhere.
+nack is primarily to be used with dead letter exchanges, as in [assertQueue dead letter exchange options](https://www.squaremobius.net/amqp.node/channel_api.html#channel_assertQueue).
+In general it is better to just ack bad messages.
+Advanced setups can use nack to deal with errors that are of a temporary nature, such as http connection errors.

 Reject a message.
 This instructs the server to either requeue the message or throw it away (which may result in it being dead-lettered).

-*allUpTo* is an optional boolean.
+*allUpTo* is an optional boolean that defaults to false.
 If allUpTo is truthy, all outstanding messages prior to and including the given message are rejected.
 As with #ack, it’s a channel-ganking error to use a message that is not outstanding.
 Defaults to false.

-*requeue* is an optional boolean If requeue is truthy, the server will try to put the message or messages back on the queue or queues from which they came.
+*requeue* is an optional boolean that defaults to true.
+If requeue is truthy, the server will try to put the message or messages back on the queue or queues from which they came.
 Defaults to true if not given, so if you want to make sure messages are dead-lettered or discarded, supply false here.

 **Nack All**